Hawthorne001/lido-improvement-proposals/LIPS/lip-27.md

 #### Overview

-After the Pectra hardfork and after all the fromer Eth1 bridge deposits have finished processing, it is proposed to reduce `exitedValidatorsPerDayLimit`, `appearedValidatorsPerDayLimit`, and `initialSlashingAmountPWei` limits in the Oracle Report Sanity Checker contract.
+After the Pectra hardfork and once all the former Eth1 bridge deposits have finished processing, it is proposed to reduce the `exitedValidatorsPerDayLimit`, `appearedValidatorsPerDayLimit`, and `initialSlashingAmountPWei` limits in the Oracle Report Sanity Checker contract.

 #### Rationale